AI Services

 Type | The deployment type.
 Valid values: Chat, Utility, Embedding, Image, SpeechToText | Yes |

-IsDefault | Whether this is the default deployment for its type within the connection | No |
+IsDefault | Whether this deployment is the default for its type within the connection | No |

 Deployment Types: